snap-stanford/ogb-web/_docs/leaderboard/_leader_linkprop_scaf.md

 ##### The MRR score on the test and validation sets.
 The higher, the better.

 #### Package: >=1.1.1
-#### TO be deprecated from package 1.2.4 due to a bug in test/val negative samples.
+#### To be deprecated from package 1.2.4 due to a bug in test/val negative samples.
 #### `ogbl-wikikg2` will be introduced that fixes the issue.

 #ogbl-wikikg